 My name is [Name] and I am a constituent of District [Number] from [City/Town].
 I’m [calling/writing/visiting] today to ask you to support reform of House procedural rules.

 When a bipartisan bill like last session’s House Bill 722 receives support from a majority of legislators and has strong public support, it’s inexcusable that one person, elected by one district, could effectively block reform supported by millions of Pennsylvania voters.

-Please support changes that ensure bills with bipartisan support are given a vote in committee and that bills reported favorably from committee are guaranteed debate and a vote on the House floor.
+Please co-sponsor House Resolution 11, to create a committee to study the rules and recommend changes, AND please also co-sponsor House Resolutions 12 to 20, changes that would ensure bills with bipartisan support are given a vote in committee and that bills reported favorably from committee are guaranteed debate and a vote on the House floor.

-I would also appreciate it if you would talk with your colleagues about other ways to change the procedural rules to make our PA House more responsive to voters and to allow every PA representative the ability to move bills with bipartisan support to a final vote.
+I would also appreciate it if you would talk with your colleagues about ways to work together to make our PA House more responsive to voters and to allow every PA representative the ability to move bills with bipartisan support to a final vote.

 Is there anything I as a constituent can do to help further progress on the issue?

 Thank you for your time and support.